-The mansion where the legendary Marostica Human Chess Game was born, second home to the protagonists of the ’60s Venetian Dolce Vita – from Fred Buscaglione to the Kessler twins – has just been transformed into a luxury guest house by Jacopo Jay Cartoccio, creative entrepreneur & art director.
+The mansion where the legendary Marostica Human Chess Game was born, second home to the protagonists of the ’60s Venetian Dolce Vita – from Fred Buscaglione to the Kessler twins – has just been transformed into luxury suite-apartments by Jacopo Jay Cartoccio, a creative entrepreneur & art director.

-How: there are 6 rooms to chose from, each of them differently furnished: Franco, inspired by his grandfather, with a cool design shower in the room, and Aida, Franco’s wife, on the ground floor; Fred (Buscaglione), with a sexy bathtub in the middle of the room, and Alice and Ellen (the Kessler twins) on the first floor; and Dante, Franco’s brother, a spacious suite apartment on the top floor.
+There are 4 suites to choose from, each of them differently furnished: Aida, Franco’s wife, on the ground floor; Fred (Buscaglione), with a sexy bathtub in the middle of the room, Ellen (one of the Kessler twins) on the first floor, Shark View a spacious suite apartment with private terrace on the top floor, and the brand new panoramic suite named Quinta.
 Almost all the rooms boast a suggestive view on the ancient walls that surround Marostica and are equipped with modern comforts: wi-fi, plasma TV, orthopedic mattresses and pillows, mini bar.